Creating GREAT Questions for Your Panel Discussion

 - Sucked in.
 Finally, many panel discussion moderators are chosen because they are subject matter experts.
 Without a plan, it’s easy to get sucked into the conversation rather than tee up some great questions for the panel.

-Take the time to carefully craft good panel discussion questions that meet four of the six attributes!
+Don’t be THAT panel moderator who just shows up.
+Take the time to carefully craft good panel discussion questions using these ten steps.

 - Do your research